gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 ## Limitations

-1. Images that are pulled before a registry cache pod is running or before a registry cache service is reachable from the corresponding node won't be cached - containerd will pull these images directly from the upstream.
+1. Images that are pulled before a registry cache Pod is running or before a registry cache Service is reachable from the corresponding Node won't be cached - containerd will pull these images directly from the upstream.

-   The reasoning behind this limitation is that a registry cache pod is running in the shoot cluster.
-To have a registry cache's service cluster IP reachable from containerd running on the node, the registry cache pod has to be running and kube-proxy has to configure iptables/IPVS rules for the registry cache service.
-If kube-proxy hasn't configured iptables/IPVS rules for the registry cache service, then the image pull times (and new node bootstrap times) will be increased significantly.
+   The reasoning behind this limitation is that a registry cache Pod is running in the Shoot cluster.
+To have a registry cache's Service cluster IP reachable from containerd running on the Node, the registry cache Pod has to be running and kube-proxy has to configure iptables/IPVS rules for the registry cache Service.
+If kube-proxy hasn't configured iptables/IPVS rules for the registry cache Service, then the image pull times (and new Node bootstrap times) will be increased significantly.
 For more detailed explanations, see point 2. and [PR #68 at gardener/gardener-extension-registry-cache](https://github.com/gardener/gardener-extension-registry-cache/pull/68).

-   That's why the registry configuration on a node is applied only after the registry cache service is reachable from the node.
-The `configure-containerd-registries.service` systemd unit sends requests to the registry cache's service.
+   That's why the registry configuration on a Node is applied only after the registry cache Service is reachable from the Node.
+The `configure-containerd-registries.service` systemd unit sends requests to the registry cache's Service.
 Once the registry cache responds with `HTTP 200`, the unit creates the needed registry configuration file (`hosts.toml`).

-   As a result, for images from shoot system components:
+   As a result, for images from Shoot system components:
-   - On shoot creation with the registry cache extension enabled, a registry cache is unable to cache all of the images from the shoot system components.
-Usually, until the registry cache pod is running, containerd pulls from upstream the images from shoot system components (before the registry configuration gets applied).
+   - On Shoot creation with the registry cache extension enabled, a registry cache is unable to cache all of the images from the Shoot system components.
+Usually, until the registry cache Pod is running, containerd pulls from upstream the images from Shoot system components (before the registry configuration gets applied).
-   - On new node creation for existing shoot with the registry cache extension enabled, a registry cache is unable to cache most of the images from shoot system components.
-The reachability of the registry cache service requires the service network to be set up, i.e., the kube-proxy for that new node to be running and to have set up iptables/IPVS configuration for the registry cache service.
+   - On new Node creation for existing Shoot with the registry cache extension enabled, a registry cache is unable to cache most of the images from Shoot system components.
+The reachability of the registry cache Service requires the Service network to be set up, i.e., the kube-proxy for that new Node to be running and to have set up iptables/IPVS configuration for the registry cache Service.

-2. containerd requests will time out in 30s in case kube-proxy hasn't configured iptables/IPVS rules for the registry cache service - the image pull times will increase significantly.
+2. containerd requests will time out in 30s in case kube-proxy hasn't configured iptables/IPVS rules for the registry cache Service - the image pull times will increase significantly.

    containerd is configured to fall back to the upstream itself if a request against the cache fails.
-However, if the cluster IP of the registry cache service does not exist or if kube-proxy hasn't configured iptables/IPVS rules for the registry cache service, then containerd requests against the registry cache time out in 30 seconds.
+However, if the cluster IP of the registry cache Service does not exist or if kube-proxy hasn't configured iptables/IPVS rules for the registry cache Service, then containerd requests against the registry cache time out in 30 seconds.
 This significantly increases the image pull times because containerd does multiple requests as part of the image pull (HEAD request to resolve the manifest by tag, GET request for the manifest by SHA, GET requests for blobs)

-   Example: If the service of a registry cache is deleted, then a new service will be created. containerd's registry config will still contain the old service's cluster IP. containerd requests against the old service's cluster IP will time out and containerd will fall back to upstream.
+   Example: If the Service of a registry cache is deleted, then a new Service will be created. containerd's registry config will still contain the old Service's cluster IP. containerd requests against the old Service's cluster IP will time out and containerd will fall back to upstream.
    - Image pull of `docker.io/library/alpine:3.13.2` from the upstream takes ~2s while image pull of the same image with invalid registry cache cluster IP takes ~2m.2s.
    - Image pull of `eu.gcr.io/gardener-project/gardener/ops-toolbelt:0.18.0` from the upstream takes ~10s while image pull of the same image with invalid registry cache cluster IP takes ~3m.10s.